 89. Develop new saving skills through reading

-Although this is a very comprehensive list of ways to save money in 2016, we can’t cover everything.
+Although this is a very comprehensive list of ways to save money, we can’t cover everything.
 There are ways of saving money that you’re still in the dark about.

 If you’d like to shed light on every single way you could save money in your day-to-day, pick up one of these money-saving books and give it a read.
 On any topic, there’s nothing quite like an author’s perspective.
 In this case, his or her perspective can educate you and make your life more enjoyable to lead.

 90. Don’t fall into retail traps

 Are you being taken for a ride?
 Even the smartest shoppers can be tricked by retailers into spending more money.
 Their methods are subliminal and they work on you without you even realizing it.
 Make sure to take note of common retailer traps so that you don’t spend extra when you go out to shop.

 91. Try generic brands of items you buy regularly